Kingdom Keepers: Shell Game (2012)

-Dark Passage
+Dark Passage (2013)

 The five Kingdom Keepers and their core friends have uncovered a startling truth: Maleficent and the Overtakers are plotting a catastrophic event that could have repercussions far beyond the world of Disney.

-The Insider
+The Insider (2014)

-The Keepers have enjoyed three years of relative quiet, but as they get ready to graduate high school, the Overtakers, and a nightmare they left buried in an ancient temple in Mexico, are rising again.
-This time they are headed to Disneyland, the park where it all began.
+The Keepers have enjoyed three years of relative quiet, but as they prepare to graduate high school, the Overtakers, and a nightmare they left buried in an ancient temple in Mexico, are rising again.
+This time, they are headed to Disneyland.
 The Overtakers are done playing games, and the Keepers are in more danger than ever.
 The only one who may be able to save the kingdom is none other than Disney's most beloved icon, but he has been missing for years and time is running out.

-The Fairlies

-A related spin-off book that follows and delves more in depth into the world and life of the Fairlies Jess and Amanda.
+Novellas